weaveworks-guides/weave-net-legacy/centos-simple/README.md

     cd guides/centos-simple
     vagrant up

-Vagrant will pull down and configure an ubuntu image, this may take a few minutes depending on  the speed of your network connection.
+Vagrant will pull down and configure a CentOS image, this may take a few minutes depending on  the speed of your network connection.
 For more details on Vagrant please refer to the [Vagrant documentation](http://vagrantup.com).

 You may be prompted for a password when `/etc/hosts` is being updated during the Vagrant setup, please just hit return at this point.